 Becoming an EDRA

-The course titled “Emergency Medicine Research Experience/Internship: PH394e” was recently developed as the initial training required to function as an EDRA, including shifts working as an enroller in the Strong Hospital Emergency Department.
+The course titled “Emergency Medicine Research Experience/Internship: PH394e” was developed as the initial training required to function as an EDRA, including shifts actively working as an enroller in the Strong Hospital Emergency Department.
 This is a 4 credit course, and students who successfully complete this course are eligible to apply for a paid position as an ED Enroller through student employment.
-The course meets twice weekly initially for 75-90 minute sessions, then once weekly after shifts working in the ED begin.
+The course meets twice weekly for 85 minute sessions and is offered Spring and Fall with occasional Summers based on demand.
 Some preliminary details about the course are listed below.
 We know that adding another course can be challenging.
 Depending on your department/major you may be able to obtain writing credit for this course which means it could take the place of another course you might be planning to take just to fulfil a writing requirement.
 Most departments accept this course for upper level writing but it is always based on permission from your advisor.

 If you are interested in registering for the course please contact Nancy_Wood@urmc.rochester.edu for application information.

 This course is designed to expose students who are interested in careers in health and/or research related areas to clinical research in the emergency department setting.
 In addition to hands-on clinical experiences in the Emergency Department, students will learn to think critically about research protocols and successful study execution, and develop competencies that will support successful transition to post-graduate education or job opportunities.